-- Brush the tops with melted butter before putting into the oven to give the tops of the biscuits a nice crunchier, golden top.
+- Brush the tops with melted butter before putting into the oven to give the them a nice crunchier, golden top.

 - Roll them into breadstick shapes before baking.

-- Bake them in a bundt pain with your favorite savory herbs and spices sprinkled in.
+- Bake them in a Bundt pan with your favorite savory herbs and spices sprinkled in.
 Tear some out to dip into your sausage and gravy.

 - Cut the biscuits in half when you get them out of the oven and place a slice of cheddar cheese on one (or both) sides.

 - We love switching things up by using spicy ground Italian sausage for a hint of heat in the sausage gravy.
 You can also swap it out for ground turkey for a lighter option.

 - Using canned biscuit dough is my easy, cheater version – feel free to make your own homemade biscuits if you’ve got the extra time!
 Nothing beats sausage gravy over homemade biscuits.

 - One Pan Creamy Garlic Herb Chicken and Potatoes

 - Creamy Cashew Pesto

 Did you make this Biscuits and Sausage Gravy recipe?
 YAY!
 Please rate the recipe below!